doableware/djongo/docs/docs/djongonxt/djongonxt.md

 toc: false
 ---

+> Features supported in DjongoNxt are not a part of the standard Djongo package.
+Visit the [sponsors page](https://www.patreon.com/nesdis/) for more information.

-DjongoNxt is a Django and MongoDB connector for professional usage.
-It has all the features of Djongo and much more.
+DjongoNxt is a Django and MongoDB connector for full featured database usage.
+It provides many features of MongoDB enabled through Django.
 It comes with support for:

 ### Indexes